 Assistance Dogs are welcome in all parts of the venue.
 If you wish to bring your assistance dog, please advise the Box Office when booking your tickets.
 For the welfare of the dogs, other customers and to maintain safe venue evacuation routes, dogs are only allowed within our designated seating areas.

 Your dog is welcome to remain with you in the auditorium however please note that some shows include special effects, e.g. strobe lighting, smoke, pyrotechnics and loud bangs.
-Alternatively we can organise for a member of staff to care for your dog during the performance and provide them with some drinking water.
+Alternatively with advance notice, we can organise for a quiet space for your dog during the performance and provide them with drinking water.
 In the case of an emergency, if it is safe to do so, we will try to return your dog to you prior to evacuating the building.
 If this is not possible, staff will bring your dog to the assembly point.

 The venue guide or ‘social story’ is available.
 The social story is a visual resource for those visiting the theatre and is intended to help prepare visitors for a new experience and to become familiar with the surroundings.
 Customers and their companions are welcome to visit the Venue prior to attending a performance to familiarise themselves with the venues layout.
 These visits can be arranged through our Box Office.